phhei/ArgsValidNovel/index.md

 Please read the [Data Description](https://phhei.github.io/ArgsValidNovel/data-description) beforehand.

+> If you use the data, please cite our [overview paper](https://aclanthology.org/2022.argmining-1.7/).

 - Train: [here](https://github.com/phhei/ArgsValidNovel/blob/gh-pages/TaskA_train.csv)
   - you're allowed to extend the train set with further (synthetic) samples.
 However, if you do that, you have to describe/ provide the algorithm which extends the training set.
 This algorithm must be automatically executable without any human interaction (hence, without further manual annotation/ manual user feedback)
 - Dev: [here](https://github.com/phhei/ArgsValidNovel/blob/gh-pages/TaskA_dev.csv)